sharedstreets/curb-map/README.md

 ```sh
 yarn start
 ```
+**Important: The Passport API can only be accessed from a browser with CORS disabled.
+Open a new window and change the settings before running the map**

 ## Configure

+- Passport API access token is hardcoded in /pages/index.tsx.
+Search for "Bearer".
 - CurbLR data feeds are stored in /src/assets/data.
 Add desired CurbLR feed here.
 - CurbLR feed is specified in /src/models/curblr.ts
 - Default viewport and zoom level are specified in /src/pages/index.tsx